seungjunlee96/AI-for-Medicine/Week1/README.md

 - Oversampling the normal/abnormal case
 - Undersampling the normal/abnormal case

+For example, if you find that your training set has 70% negative examples and 30% positive
+- reweight examples in training loss
+- undersample negative examples
+- oversample positive examples

-# Binary Cross Entropy Loss Function
+## Binary Cross Entropy Loss Function
 What is "Binary Cross Entropy Loss Function?"
 [BinaryCrossEntropyLoss]